Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Avoid franchises.
 I can't give you the names but if you see boulangeries with the same name and logo in several different towns, you might reconsider.

-• If yours is a small boulangerie and you have a huge choice of pastries, you might wonder how that tiny kitchen with its single employee can turn out an such an array of viennoiseries...
+• If yours is a small boulangerie and you have a huge choice of pastries, you might ask yourself how that tiny kitchen with its single baker can turn out an such an array of viennoiseries...

 • Look for irregularities.
 If each item is identical, there's a good chance the entire lot comes from an industrial plant.